kyma-project/telemetry-manager/docs/user/03-traces.md

 ### Istio

 The Istio module is crucial in distributed tracing because it provides the [ingress gateway](https://istio.io/latest/docs/tasks/traffic-management/ingress/ingress-control/).
-Usually, this is where external requests enter the cluster scope and are enriched with trace context if it hasn't happened yet.
-Furthermore, every component that's part of the Istio Service Mesh runs an Istio proxy, which propagates the context properly but also creates span data.
+Typically, this is where external requests enter the cluster scope and are enriched with trace context if it hasn’t happened earlier.
+Furthermore, every component that’s part of the Istio Service Mesh runs an Istio proxy, which propagates the context properly but also creates span data.
 If Istio tracing is activated and taking care of trace propagation in your application, you get a complete picture of a trace, because every component automatically contributes span data.
-Also, Istio tracing is pre-configured to be based on the vendor-neutral [w3c-tracecontext](https://www.w3.org/TR/trace-context/) protocol.
+Also, Istio tracing is pre-configured to be based on the vendor-neutral [W3C Trace Context](https://www.w3.org/TR/trace-context/) protocol.

 > [!WARNING]
 > The provided Istio feature uses an API in alpha state, which may change in future releases.

 The Istio module is configured with an [extension provider](https://istio.io/latest/docs/tasks/observability/telemetry/) called `kyma-traces`.
 To activate the provider on the global mesh level using the Istio [Telemetry API](https://istio.io/latest/docs/reference/config/telemetry/#Tracing), place a resource to the `istio-system` namespace.
-The following snippets help setting up the Istio tracing feature:
+The following code samples help setting up the Istio tracing feature:

 <!-- tabs:start -->